Hector's and Maui's Dolphins: Endangered Animals of New Zealand

 Two of the Rarest Dolphins in the World

 The Hector’s dolphin and the Maui’s dolphin are found only off the coast of New Zealand and are two of the rarest dolphins on Earth.
 The population of Hector’s dolphins may consist of fewer than 7,500 individuals.
 The critically endangered population of Maui’s dolphins likely consists of around 50 to 60 animals.
 The pressure to protect and conserve these marine mammals is becoming intense, especially in the case of the Maui’s dolphin, whose population requires an emergency intervention.

 The Maui’s dolphin is a close relative of the Hector’s dolphin.
 Both animals are relatively small members of the order Cetacea, which includes whales, dolphins, and porpoises.
 They are light grey animals with black and white markings and have a uniquely shaped dorsal fin along their backs.
 This fin is rounded instead of being sickle-shaped as in other dolphins.
 It's often said to look like one of Micky Mouse's ears.

 New Zealand consists of two sections—the North Island and the South Island.
 Dolphins can be found by both islands.

 Hector's and Maui's dolphins are classified in the same genus and species (the first two parts of a scientific name).
 However, scientists have decided that the genetics and skeleton of Maui’s dolphins are sufficiently different from those of Hector’s dolphins to warrant placing the animals in different subspecies.

 The scientific name of Hector's dolphin is Cephalorhynchus hectori hectori while the Maui's dolphin is classified as Cephalorhynchus hectori maui.
 Hector's dolphins are found in three separated areas around the South Island of New Zealand.
 Maui's dolphins live on the west side of the North Island.
-They are sometimes referred to as the Maui dolphin.
+They are sometimes referred to as Maui dolphins or as North Island dolphins.

 Identification of the Hector's Dolphin

 The endangered Hector's dolphin is named after Sir James Hector.
 Hector qualified as a surgeon but worked mainly as a geologist.
 He was the first director of the Geological Survey of New Zealand as well as the first director of the Colonial Museum.
 This museum is now known as the Museum of New Zealand, or Te Papa Tongarewa.